 Please practice these principles during your camping stay.

 Responsible pet owners and their pets are welcome in Missouri state parks.
 As a courtesy to other visitors, it is recommended you bring no more than two dogs per campsite.
 This also helps reduce the impact on the natural resources and aids with noise control.
 By following current pet rules, a positive impression will be left for all pet owners and will ensure that this privilege continues.

-Citizens who are 65 years of age or older or persons with disabilities are entitled to a reduced camping fee.
-An official document such as a driver's license certifying proof of age or disability must be presented when registering.
-Please visit the Fees and Seasons page for additional information on discounts.
+Citizens who are 65 years of age or older, people with disabilities and military (retired, veteran and active-duty military personnel) are entitled to a reduced camping rate.
+An official document certifying proof of age, disability or proper military status must be presented upon check-in.
+Please visit the Camping Rates page for additional information on discounts.